open-telemetry/opentelemetry-collector-contrib/exporter/coralogixexporter/README.md

 ### Coralogix's Domain

-Depending on your region, you might need to use a different domains.
+Depending on your region, you might need to use a different domain.
 Here are the available domains:

 | Region  | Domain                        |
 |---------|---------------------------------|